Breadcrumb

 • PGY 1: At the Jerry L. Pettis Memorial VA Medical Center, first-year residents rotate in the Access Clinic (urgent care psychiatry), emergency psychiatry, the psychiatric inpatient unit, and inpatient neurology, gaining early exposure to acute and integrated care settings.

 • PGY 2: Residents return to Loma Linda VA for their addiction psychiatry rotation, developing skills in evidence-based treatments for substance use disorders in veteran populations.
+A consultation liaison psychiatry rotation is also available at this site for second year residents.

 Department of State Hospitals - Patton